 Supporting the “Build Back Greener” mantra, this new rule which will come into play in September aids the steps already taken in several areas of public policy, to ensure longevity for the sustainability agenda.

-Minister for Efficiency and Transformation, Lord Agnew, said:
+What does the Minister for Efficiency and Transformation, Lord Agnew, say?

 “Requiring companies to report and commit to reducing their carbon emissions before bidding for public work is a key part of our world leading approach.”

 “These measures will help green our economy, while not overly burdening businesses, particularly SMEs.”

 The measures will apply to all central government departments and arms length bodies.

 Do you have a carbon reduction plan already in place or will you need to get up to speed before September to avoid being overlooked in contract bidding?

 Thrive’s Metrics and Social Value tracking system lets you track your carbon creation and reduction, both internally and down through your supply chain, making it perfectly suited to help you tackle these new government demands.
 We are passionate about net zero and how our software can help businesses get there.